damienbod/AspNetCoreMultipleProject/src/DataAccessMySqlProvider/readme.md

   }
 ```

-MySQL workbench can be used to add the schema damienbod to the MySQL.
-A user damienbod is also required which must match the user in the connection string.
+MySQL workbench can be used to add the schema 'damienbod' to the MySQL database.
+The user 'damienbod' is also required, which must match the defined user in the connection string.
 If you configure the MySQL database differently, then you need to change the connection string in the config.json file.

 <img src="https://damienbod.files.wordpress.com/2016/08/mysql_ercore_aspnetcore_01.png" alt="mySql_ercore_aspnetcore_01" width="352" height="532" class="alignnone size-full wp-image-7132" />